 This information booklet is designed to assist people to deal with the effects of floods, storms and cyclones but contains only information of a general nature that may not be appropriate in all situations.
-This booklet contains some useful tips and practical information to help households start the clean up-both inside and outside.

 Before taking any action you should independently consider whether that action is appropriate in the light of your own circumstances.
 Depending upon the particular circumstances of your situation, or if you do not feel confident about undertaking any suggested task, you should seek the advice of professional services.
 In any event, before undertaking any suggested task you should always contact your insurer.